-I, , and employed by , located at
+I, , and employed b y, located at

-hereby certify th e following to the best of my knowledge.
+hereby certify th e following to the best of my know wledge.

 (the student):

-(Comp lete one or both more of the following)
+(Comp lete one or more of the following)

-1. is currently subject to o court supervision in n an abuse and neglect case in case number:
+1. is currently subject to court supe ervision in an abuse and neglect case in case number:

-2. was previously subje ect to court supervision on in an abuse and neglect case in case number: :
+2. was previously subject to court s supervision in an abuse and neglect case in case number:

-3. was adjudicated negl r on
+3. was adjudicated neglected in cas(date). se number on

-I solemnly affirm to the student is as following under the penalties or mation, and belief. lows: (specify) f perjury that the cor ntents of the foregoing are true to the best of my į.
+I solemnly affirm to the student is as follows: (spec n under the penalties of perjury th rmation, and belief. ify) at the contents of the foregoing are true to the best of my

-Signature of Atto esting Professional Date
+Signature of Attesting Professional Date

 Printed Name Title

 Organization Contact Phone